darius/elv/README.md

 I wrote this many years ago, descended from [https://github.com/darius/ichbins](Ichbins), but judged it a dead end.
-It's archived here for your entertainment: a very small system combining some aspects of Lisp and Erlang but depending on nothing more than C.
+It's archived here for your entertainment: a tiny system combining some aspects of Lisp and Erlang but depending on nothing more than C.